 As a single woman myself, before and after my marriage, I would never allow myself to get entangled with a married man.
 I have much higher standards than that.
 This may be the reason many of us hate the OW, knowing we’d never do this, but it also can be a reason to realize she has very low standards for herself.

 Just like any woman on earth, we want to be loved and cared for.
 Many of us want to be married or remarried after divorce (I’m sure that’s why I get so many questions about dating after divorce).
-Men often have to pursue the woman.
+Men often have to pursue a woman.
 And if we don’t ask enough questions from a man we just met, or we instantly believe every word that he says without waiting to see fruit or actions to back his words, we could fall for a deceptive man too.
 Stronger and healthier women just don’t fall for that!

 6.)
 The relationship won’t last.
 And if it does there will always be mistrust.
 I’m sure, just like him, her heart is in turmoil about what they’re doing (maybe that’s why the first OW called me so many times).
 But they both justify it as “love” and often commit to marriage to find a way to erase the sin in their heart.
 The dialog is, “God will forgive us because we got married.”